Marmalade-NG/marmalade-ng/doc/source/policy-collection.rst

 Description
 ^^^^^^^^^^^

-This policy allows to create collections of tokens.
+This policy allows to creating collections of tokens.

 A collection is defined by an unique collection ID.

-The collection ID has the following form: ``c_${name}_${hash}``
+The collection-id has the following form: ``c_${name}_${hash}``

 where:
-  - ${name} is the human readable name of the collection.
+  - ${name} is the human-readable name of the collection.
   - ${hash} is a hash derived from the collection guard and name.

 The collection ID is protected from from-running and unauthorized use or declaration.
-However the collection human readable name has no protection and can be reused by anybody else.
+However, the collection-human readable name has no protection and can be reused by anybody else.
 As such, wallets, market-places should only rely on the collection ID.

 A collection is protected by a guard which prohibits someone other than the collection creator to include tokens.
 The guard is enforced on token creation.

-If the guard is a keyset, the signature may be scopped to the capability:
+If the guard is a keyset, the signature may be scoped to the capability:
 ``(ADD-TO-COLLECTION collection-id token-id)``

 Ranks